 Andy’s fashion statement today was neither average nor even median (remember he is a mathematician by vocation); his style, if you could name it, is casual neglect, which only reinforces his job’s geeky stereotype.
-Crouched at the table, chilly fingers wrapped about the cup but more as a place to put them, he needed to occupy those appendages that always seemed to belong nowhere or to someone else.
+Crouched at the table, chilly fingers wrapped about the cup (but more as a place to put them), his hands always seemed to belong nowhere or to someone else.

 Parties of two, three, or four chatted, the casual conversations of those who do this at least once a week.
 Andy was alone but not even remotely lonely, though it may have looked otherwise to anyone who noticed — which no one did.
 For this was a date, a border-line tryst (he hoped) with someone new at the office.
 After ten minutes passed, then twenty, hope began to fade.